ComPHPPuebla/slim-modules/README.md

 public function register(Slim $app, ControllerResolver $resolver) {
     $app->get('/catalog/product/edit/:id', $resolver->resolve(
+        $app,
+        'catalog.product_controller:showProductForm',
-        $app, 'catalog.product_controller:showProductForm', function (array $arguments) {
+        function (array $arguments) {
             // $arguments[0] is the product ID
             unset($arguments[1]); // Remove the request
-            // $arguments[2] is the application which we need, because of the call to `notFound`
+            // $arguments[2] is the application, we need it because of the call to `notFound`

             return $arguments;
-        })
+        }
     ));

     /* ... */
 }
 ```

-Method `showProductForm` would result in the following call
+Consequently, the signature for the method `showProductForm` would result in the
-`showProductForm($productId, Slim $app)`.
-The converter function must return an `array`
+following `showProductForm($productId, Slim $app)`.

-with the arguments that will be passed to your controller.
-In the example above we
+Any converter function must return an `array` with the arguments that will be passed to
-removed an unnecessary argument, but we can replace the arguments completely.
+your controller.
+In the example above we removed an unnecessary argument, but we can
+replace the arguments completely.

-Suppose you have a controller in your catalog to do products searching, this controller
+Suppose you have a controller in your catalog to search products.
+This controller
 uses the product category and a group of keywords separated by spaces to perform the
 search.
 Also suppose that this search criteria is passed through the query string.
 And that we are using the following criteria object: